symbol/symbol-docs/source/guides/transaction/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

         :language: typescript
         :lines:  80-83

-Alice can announce in the public network the secret proof transaction TX3.
+Alice can announce the secret proof transaction TX3 on the public network.
 This transaction defines the encrypting algorithm used, the original proof and the secret.
 It will unlock TX2 transaction.

 .. example-code::